What’s better than classic coffee cake with a warm streusel topping? Gingerbread paleo coffee cake, of course!

 I love that coffee cake has a rich history in fighting grumpiness.
 We all need a little bit of that in our lives—especially in the morning, and possibly when overwhelmed with family staying at our house during the holidays (I mean… not my family, of course.
 Love you mom!)

-This gingerbread coffee cake is has a light and fluffy texture, just like classic coffee cake.
+This gingerbread paleo coffee cake has a light and fluffy texture, just like classic coffee cake.
 Personally, I am loving the combination of almond flour and cassava flour—it gives baked goods an amazing texture that’s hearty, fluffy, and not too sweet.
 As a quick tip, always whisk the dry ingredients together—either with a whisk or stand mixer.
 It will ensure an even consistent and no clumps!

-What sets this coffee cake apart from the rest is the addition of gingerbread flavors, including cinnamon, clove, and nutmeg.
+What sets this paleo coffee cake apart from the rest is the addition of gingerbread flavors, including cinnamon, clove, and nutmeg.
 While subtle, it gives the coffee cake a warm, sweet spiciness.
 Like traditional coffee cake, this gingerbread coffee cake also has a perfect crumble topping, which turns slightly crunchy when baked.

 While the glaze is optional, it definitely gives the cake added texture and sweetness.
 You can add a little more coconut milk as needed depending on how viscous you’d like the glaze to be.
 Serve the glaze spread on top or in a bowl with a spoon so guests can added their desired sweetness.Print